-Yes, it does — and in fact, in our opinion it’s a key differentiator that has allowed us to work with clients who might otherwise have hired a larger agency.
+Yes, it does – and in fact, in our opinion it’s one of the key differentiators that has allowed our firm to work with clients who might otherwise have hired a larger agency.

 Large agencies have more structure and reporting models that are necessary to root the company in process.
-Their policies and methods are outlined and put in templates for efficiency, which looks impressive on the surface, but when change needs to happen, it’s often a slow and costly proposition for the client.
+Their policies and methods are outlined and templatized for efficiency, which looks impressive on the surface, but when change needs to happen, it can often be a slow and costly proposition for the client.

 The large agency is structured with teams of people in different roles, support staff, office locations, often with big agency perks for their employees and big expense accounts…all paid for by their clients, of course.
-It’s the perfect model for producing more expensive projects and for hindering rapid decision-making.
+It’s the perfect model resulting in more expensive projects and for hindering rapid decision-making.

-With small agencies, it’s typically the other way around: small agencies are typically light on structure and formality, employees and expense accounts, making them less costly and faster to react to change when it needs to happen.The structure of a small agency is lean and efficient, so there are not layers of paperwork or management approval needed before we can make decisions based on what the client needs.
+With small agencies, it’s typically the other way around: small agencies are typically light on structure and formality, employees and expense accounts, making them less costly and faster to react to change when it needs to happen.The structure of a small agency is lean and efficient, so there are not layers of paperwork or management approval needed before we can make decisions.

-Our process includes adapting to our clients’ methodologies and systems, working styles, pace and budgets, because it’s essential to our success that we offer solutions that make working with us effortless to our clients.
-When the client’s budget or scope changes during a project, our team can make quick decisions to alter the project, including the resources working on it if necessary.
+Our process includes adapting to our clients’ methodologies and systems, working styles, pace and budgets, because it’s essential to our success that we offer solutions that make working with us effortless.
+When the client’s budget or scope changes during a project, our team can make quick decisions to alter the project, including the resources working on it, if necessary.
 We work hand-in-hand with the client to strategize and quickly execute on specific tactics that might not have been part of the initial scope of work.

 In marketing I’ve seen only one strategy that can’t miss – and that is to market to your best customers first, your best prospects second and the rest of the world last.John Romero

 How do small agencies excel in providing value over the big guys?